DE1-Engineering-Mathematics/module-resources/tutorial_sheets/14-root-finding.md

 \mathrm{If}\quad x_0&=+1\quad\mathrm{then}\quad x_1=ERROR
 \end{align*}

 What happened above?
 For the points $x=-1$ and $x=+1$ the iteration could not be evaluated, and this is because we actually started (by mistake) at a turning point, meaning that the gradient at these points was 0.
-However, if we now take 0 as our starting point, it will still take you 40 iterations before you get a good approximation of the solution... to understand why, you're going to need to sketch the curve.
+However, if we now take 0 as our starting point, it will still take you 40 iterations before you get a good approximation of the solution...
+To understand why, you're going to need to sketch the curve.
 If you had started from -10, you get there in about 16 iterations, if you started from +10, you'd get there in about 6...
 Even if you started at +1000, it would still only take you 17 iterations.

 Link to Wolfram Alpha:
 https://www.wolframalpha.com/input/?i=x%5E3+-+3x+-4+%3D+0

-The root is 2.195823345 correct to 9dp.
+The root is $\boxed{x = 2.195823345}$ correct to 9dp.

+Tip: a sensible starting point would have been $ \ x=3 \ $ as well as some of the points mentioned earlier.
 </div>
 <div class = "workingout"><br><br><br><br><br><br><br><br></div>